• Skip to primary navigation

 • If using fresh pineapple or fresh mango, use frozen bananas to have a chilled smoothie.

-• If you are using all fresh fruit, try adding ice cubes to make it a chilled smoothie (this may dilute the smoothie).
+• If you are using all fresh fruit, try adding ice cubes to make it cold (this may dilute the smoothie).

 Storage